fatwem-ak/tamrin/README.md

 ---

-# How to Run
+### How to Run
+Follow these steps to compile and run the Sudoku game:

 1. Compile the code:
-   On Windows (MinGW):
+   - On Windows (MinGW):
          g++ sudoku.cpp -o sudoku.exe
-   On Linux/macOS:
+        - On Linux/macOS:
          g++ sudoku.cpp -o sudoku

 2. Run the program:
-On Windows:
+   - On Windows:
          sudoku.exe

-On Linux/macOS:
+        - On Linux/macOS:
          ./sudoku

+---

-## How to Play
+### How to Play

- 1. After running the program, you will see different menu options:
+After launching the program, you will see a menu with the following options:

+#### Main Menu Options
- • 0: Create a new player
+- 0 → Create a new player
- • 1: Start the game
+- 1 → Start the game
- • 2: View Sudoku solution
+- 2 → View Sudoku solution
- • 3: Exit the game
+- 3 → Exit the game
- • 4: Load a saved game
+- 4 → Load a saved game
- • 5: View player scores
+- 5 → View player scores
- • 6: Change player
+- 6 → Change player

+#### Selecting Difficulty
- 2. When starting a new game, select the difficulty level:
+When starting a new game, choose the difficulty level:
- • 1: Easy (5 minutes)
+- 1 → Easy (5 minutes)
- • 2: Medium (3 minutes)
+- 2 → Medium (3 minutes)
- • 3: Hard (2 minutes)
+- 3 → Hard (2 minutes)

-**Enjoy playing Sudoku!**
+---

+Enjoy playing Sudoku! 🎉